-Both ingredients do everything from resurfacing the skin to fading dark spots to softening wrinkles.
+Both ingredients do everything from resurfacing the skin to fading dark spots to softening fine lines and wrinkles.
 So if one active is good, wouldn't a routine with two actives be even BETTER?

 Well, not so fast!
 You may have heard that acids and retinol don't get along well together—and you'd be right.
-Here are just two of the questions I've received about them lately:
+Here are a couple of the questions I've received about them lately:

 Can chemical exfoliants be used under retinoids? — Nicole

 The good news is you don’t have to choose between these skincare ingredients.

 It's fine to use either an AHA and retinol, or a BHA and retinol in one skincare routine.
 (If your skin is very tolerant, some people like to use all three, although it’s not really necessary.)

 But they MUST be applied at the right times, in the right order, to minimize irritation and get the best possible results.

 Before we get into the "how," I want to briefly touch on the "why"—the reason I'm recommending against applying a retinol right after an acid or vice versa.

 Irritation: First of all, there's more risk of irritation when you're using two strong exfoliators at the same time.
 This can disrupt your skin's barrier and leave you inflamed and sensitive.

 Impaired conversion of retinol: Second, retinol doesn't work so well on acidic skin.
 Remember that it is a weak derivative of vitamin A, and in order for your skin to be able to use it, the retinol must be converted into retinoic acid by the body.
 This study found that the "hydrolysis reaction is greater at neutral pH," which means the conversion process is more optimal on non-acidic skin.